thiloklein/thiloklein.github.io/research/index.md

 ## Research

-My research interest is in market design.
-This economic discipline examines the reasons why markets institutions fail and considers the properties of alternative mechanisms.
+My research interest is in market design, with a specific focus on matching markets.
+Matching is like marriage: both sides have to choose each other and prices don't do (all) the work.
+The economic discipline of market design examines the reasons why markets institutions fail and considers the properties of alternative mechanisms.
 I seek to combine microeconomic theory and microeconometrical analysis to gain insights about the design of market rules and institutions.

 ***